Implementation Readiness Assessment

 2. Scoring: Work through each dimension and score against the rubric.
 Document the evidence supporting each score and note any uncertainties.

 3. Gap identification: For each dimension where the score falls below the target level for the intended implementation pathway (Section 3.2), identify specific gaps and their causes.
+Where sub-element profiles are mixed (higher-level criteria partially met), record the partial achievement as evidence for the gap analysis.

 4. Priority setting: Rank gaps by their impact on the chosen pathway and the feasibility of addressing them.
 Use the requirements matrix in Section 3.3 to map gaps to specific account types.